one-among-us/falling-like/README.md

-# Fell Like
+# Falling Like

-Fell Like is a customisable question set.
+Falling Like is a customisable question set.

 > Remake from [https://youfeellikeshit.com](https://youfeellikeshit.com).
 >